kinecosystem/kin-python/README.md

 The `submit_earn_batch` method has the following parameters:
 - `sender`:  The private key of the account from which the earns will be sent.
 - `earns`: The list of earns to send.
-- `source`: (optional): The private key of an account to use as the transaction source.
+- `channel`: (optional): The private key of a [channel](https://docs.kin.org/how-it-works#channels) account to use as the transaction source.
 If not set, `sender` will be used as the source.
 - `memo`: (optional) A text memo to include in the transaction.
 Cannot be used if the earns have invoices associated with them.

 ### Examples